Identifying multi-compartment Hodgkin-Huxley models with high-density extracellular voltage recordings: Additional Details and Figures for Section

 We also evaluated a multi-branch neuron model to test conductance and geometry inference.
 The model consists of three branches, each discretized into four cylindrical compartments of radius \(2\,\mu\mathrm{m}\), for a total of 12 compartments.
-Each compartment contains classical Hodgkin-Huxley sodium, potassium, and leak channels~\citep{hodgkin1952quantitative}.
+Each compartment contains standard Hodgkin-Huxley sodium, potassium, and leak channels~\citep{hodgkin1952quantitative}.
 Reversal potentials are shared across all branches (Table~\ref{tab:multi_hh_rest}), while conductances and lengths vary by branch (Table~\ref{tab:multi_hh_g}).
-A current of \(0.5\,\mathrm{nA}\) was injected in the first compartment of branch 1 (soma) for 20\,ms.
+The axial resistivity was set to $150\ \Omega\cdot\mathrm{cm}$.
+A current of \(2\,\mathrm{nA}\) was injected in the first compartment of branch 1 (soma) for 20\,ms.

-All the maximum conductances were inferred accurately for all $40$ datasets simulated with $\sigma_{obs}=1\mu\mathrm{V}$ (\cref{fig:mult_comp_cond}).
+With EKF, all the maximum conductances were inferred accurately for all $40$ datasets simulated with $\sigma_{obs}=1\mu\mathrm{V}$ (\cref{fig:mult_comp_cond}).

+With the diagonal EKF, the recovered conductances exhibit a more pronounced bias than in the single-branch case, particularly in branches 2 and 3 (\cref{fig:mult_comp_cond_diag}), although the voltage traces remain accurate up to small shifts in these branches (\cref{fig:volt_mult_diag}), and the compartment center locations were inferred correctly (\cref{fig:pos_mult_diag}).
+In this multi-branch configuration, the diagonal approximation retains decent accuracy because, despite the relatively dense electrode layout, the long-compartment geometry reduces instances where electrodes are simultaneously close to distinct compartments.
+Since each compartment only has two neighbors (except at the branching node), this limits off-diagonal measurement coupling.
+As detailed in Appendix~\ref{Appendix: diag_ekf_validity}, this geometry ensures that most of the off-diagonal entries of $(\mathbf{H}^{v})^\top\mathbf{H}^v$ remain significantly smaller than terms near the diagonal (\cref{fig:heatmap_HH_mult_diag}).
+Consequently, the diagonal approximation introduces some bias but continues to provide useful and stable inference.